ndlarsen/ndlarsen.github.io/_posts/2019-09-29-jekyll-part-7-pagination.md

 >* if pagination is enabled
 >   * if pagination has previous page
 >     * display link to previous page
->     * display current page number of total page number
+>   * display current page number of total pages number
 >   * if pagination has next page
 >     * display link to next page
 > * display rss feed

 ### The new template
----
-Translating the pseudo code algorithm above, the template will now look like below.
+Translating the pseudo code above and adding a little candy, the template will now look like below.

 ```liquid
 {% raw %}